Fire Sea

 Fire Sea is a fantasy novel by American writers Margaret Weis and Tracy Hickman.
-It is the third book in The Death Gate Cycle series and was released in 1991.
-The novel explores the realm of Abarrach and the history of the Sartan through the unlikely partnership of Haplo, a Patryn agent sent by Lord Xar to evaluate Abarrach, and Alfred, a Sartan who lost all the others of his race with whom he once lived.
+It is the third book in The Death Gate Cycle series and was released in 1991, The novel explores the realm of Abarrach and the history of the Sartan through the unlikely partnership of Haplo, a Patryn agent sent by Lord Xar to evaluate Abarrach, and Alfred, a Sartan who lost all the others of his race with whom he once lived.

 Plot summary

-Abarrach, the World of Stone is just that: lava, stone, poisonous fumes, and precious little food that can be grown.
+Abarrach, the World of Stone is lava, stone, poisonous fumes, and precious little food that can be grown.
 The peoples of Abarrach rely on giant rune-inscribed stone pillars called colossi to provide warmth and breathable atmosphere, but the colossi have been failing slowly for many years.
-The mensch have all died out, and the only remaining people — all of them Sartan — are far reduced in power; most of their innate magic is consumed with simply keeping them alive.
+The mensch have all died out, and the only remaining people — all of them Sartan — are reduced in power; most of their innate magic is consumed with simply keeping them alive.
 To bolster their numbers, they have taken to the forbidden art of necromancy: the raising of the dead.
-These reanimated corpses are not very smart, but they're better than nothing.

 Haplo is sent to this world and discovers, much to his alarm, that Alfred has somehow infiltrated the Nexus and stowed away on his ship.
 Before he can do anything, however, the vessel passes through Death's Gate, and their consciousnesses switch: the two are forced to relive each other's most painful memories: a seven-year-old Haplo seeing the slaughtered bodies of his parents and being taught that it is all the fault of the Sartan; and Alfred, waking up to find that he is the only Sartan left alive on Arianus and possible all the worlds for all he knows.
 The experience changes them and they no longer look at them with the same hatred or fear.

 On Abarrach, Alfred is initially overjoyed to meet living Sartan, even bastardized ones, but is appalled at the state of things; the Sartan rune-language, highly evocative, is laden with images of death when spoken by Abarrach natives.
 He is even more horrified that they practice necromancy.
 It was taught that, when one is revived untimely, another dies untimely, and (though the series never spells it out) it is implied that Abarrach's necromancy is the reason most Sartan died during stasis.
 And the Sartan here regard Alfred with hungry eyes: he has magical abilities that they had long forgotten existed.
 Even his simplest magic is beyond them, so they now want what he has.